-Mr. Kleinfelder has worked in the non-profit sector for over 25 years, including 20 years as Executive Director.
+Don has worked in the non-profit sector for over 25 years.
+He has worked for 20 years as an Executive Director, and started here in November 2006.
 He holds a MS in Hydrology/Hydrogeology from the University of Nevada-Reno, and prior to entering the non-profit sector, worked in the private sector as a hydrogeologist, focusing on groundwater remediation.

-Under his guidance, Child Advocates has grown from serving 25 foster youth in 2006 to over 500 foster and at-risk youth in 2015.
+Under his guidance, Child Advocates has grown from serving 25 foster youth in 2006 to over 500 foster and at-risk youth a year.
 He is a Board Member for the Nonprofits' Insurance Alliance of California and is Co-chair of the Placer Collaborative Network.
 Don is a former member of the California CASA Board of Directors and the former Chair of the Placer County Community Services Commission.
-He is also an active CASA volunteer, working with his fourth youth.
-Mr. Kleinfelder assumed the Executive Director position in November 2006.

 Amber Lane Celmer

 Amber comes to us with a B.A. in Sociology from California State University, Chico (CSUC) with an emphasis on Women's Studies.
 While in college, she led the Elementary School Environmental Program within CSUCs Community Action Volunteers in Education program, and also volunteered for the CSUCs Women's Center, where she organized events such as the campus's annual 'Take Back the Night Week' event.